Packages

 (boolean)

-If true, one or more identities are targeting this token.
-If no identity is targeting this token, returns false.
+If true, at least one token is targeting this token.
+Otherwise, returns false.

-Determines if the token is targeted by the specified identity.
+Determines if this token is targeted by the specified token.

 Parameters